kp478/LogicBuildingAssignment1/README.md

 1. Write a Java Program to find GCD of two given numbers. <br/>
 2. Write a java program to LCM of TWO given number. <br/>
 3. Write a Java Program to print all the Prime Factorsof the Given Number.  <br/>
-4. Check whether the Given Numberis a Palindrome or NOT.  <br/>
+4. Check whether the Given Number is a Palindrome or NOT.  <br/>
 5. Write a Java Program to check whether the Given Number is Prime Number or NOT.  <br/>
 6. Write a Java Program to check whether the given number is Armstrong Number or NOT.  <br/>
 7. Write a Java Program to check whether the given number is Perfect Numberor NOT.  <br/>